 Masala – Grind to a paste

-- 8 large Red chiles - dried soaked in 2 cups hot water or 1 tablespoon chilli powder
+- 8 large Red chiles – dried soaked in 2 cups hot water or 1 tbsp chilli powder

 - 8 large Garlic cloves